planttheidea/react-windowed-list/README.md

 _defaults to finding the nearest scrollable container_

 A function that returns a DOM element or `window` that will be treated as the scrolling container for the list.
 In most cases, this does not need to be set for the list to work as intended.
-It is exposed as a prop for more complicated uses where the scrolling container may not initially have an overflow property that enables scrolling.
+It is exposed as a prop for more complicated uses where the scrolling container may not initially have an overflow property that enables scrolling, or if you want to specify a container higher up in the DOM tree.

 #### threshold